electronstudio/pygame-zero-book/chapters/5_more_games.md

 <<(programs/22_animation.py)
 \end{codelisting}

-* make the alien animate faster
+* Make the alien animate faster.
-* add another image to list of images
+* Add another image to list of images.
-* draw your own animation, e.g. a man walking left and make it play when the left key is pressed
+* Draw your own animation, e.g. a man walking left which plays when the left key is pressed

 \end{minipage}
 \noindent\begin{minipage}{\textwidth}

 ## Simple physics

-Make a ball that bounces using simple velocity vector (vx and vy)
+Instead of moving this ball by a fixed number of pixels, we store the number of pixels to move in variables, *vx* and *vy*.
+These are velocities, i.e. speed in a fixed direction.
+This allow us to change the velocity - reverse it in fact - when the ball hits the edge.

 \begin{codelisting}
 \codecaption{Simple physics: velocity}